Colorado HOA Documents: State Rules Every Closer Should Know

 - •Insurance information

-- •Any capital expenditure obligations
+- •Capital expenditure obligations

 What's Not in the Statute (But Usually Provided)